leonjia0112/ec601_passenger_screening/README.md

 - Angular, 337920, Na=16, La=360-degrees

 # datadownload.py:
 - This file contains python scripts to download the dataset into BU cluster or some other remote server.
-This is highly customized     format to use it for your own dataset good amount of changes needed in this file.
+This is highly customized     format.
+To use it for your own dataset, good amount of changes will be needed in this file.

 # preprocess.py:
 - This python file contains the code to preprocess the images and prepare a dataset for the training of images.